|

 mechanical, unremarkable horror in which uncreative writers and

-directors rely on sound effects for scares, Shyamalan was in a league of
+directors rely on sound effects for scares, Shyamalan was a breath of

 Lady in the

-Water two years ago was the first film in which the
+Water two years ago was arguably the first time the

-director didn't really deploy his trademark horror ambience.
+director wasn't able to create his trademark horror ambience.
 With The

 Happening, he proves that he still has the touch.